School Camp Planning

 Parents or adults at School camps

 In order to get the required ratio of supervisors at school camps, parents are often called upon.
-Most parents find this not only to be a lot of fun but a rewarding experience.
+Most parents find this to be a fun and rewarding experience.

 There will be many skill sets available amongst the parents.
 Food preparation and the ability to be in the background keeping things ticking over are the two most needed.
 We suggest parents take a look at this website.